REVANTH9493/Radar_project/README.md

 macOS compatibility adapted by Niam Moltta

-Minor tweaks and documentation by [Your Name]
+Minor tweaks and documentation by [N. Revanth]